Recall Notice - October 2017

 For installation using the vehicle seat belt, the Diono earned a 7 of 10.

-The photos above show the vehicle belt path of for forward-facing (left) and rear-facing (right) configurations for the Diono.
+The photos above show the vehicle belt path of for forward-facing (above left) and rear-facing (above right) configurations for the Diono.

 The recline adjustment foot on the Diono flips out to assist in finding the right rear facing installation angle